What is cystic fibrosis?

 How is cystic fibrosis treated?

 Although there is no cure for cystic fibrosis, new treatments are helping people with the disease live longer than before.
 Most treatments work by clearing mucus from the lungs and preventing lung infections.
-The common treatments include:
+Common treatments include:

 Interesting facts about cystic fibrosis

 More than 1,000 different mutations in the CFTR gene have been identified in cystic fibrosis patients.
-The most common mutation (observed in 70% of cystic fibrosis patients) is a three-base deletion in the DNA sequence, causing an absence of a single amino acid in the protein product.
+The most common mutation (in 70% of cystic fibrosis patients) is a three-base deletion in the DNA sequence, causing an absence of a single amino acid in the protein product.